kellyjcheng/kellyjcheng.github.io/README.md

 ---

 ## About Me
-I am a Computer Science undergraduate at the **University of Washington** on an accelerated three-year track.
-I specialize in **Systems Administration and Cybersecurity**, with a core focus on building resilient network defenses and performing deep-dive threat analysis.
+I’m a Computer Science student at the University of Washington, currently on an accelerated track.
+I’m mainly focused on cybersecurity and systems—trying to understand how systems work, how they fail, and how to make them more secure.

-Beyond the terminal, I’m a competitive athlete and a culinary enthusiast.
-I apply the same discipline required for **tennis and swimming** to my technical growth, and I enjoy the creative challenge of **culinary fusion**—much like finding the perfect synergy between different software stacks.
+I’m especially interested in things like system configuration, network behavior, and breaking down security problems in a way that’s actually understandable.

+Outside of tech, I spend a lot of time training and competing in sports like tennis and swimming.
+That mindset—consistency, discipline, and pushing through plateaus—carries over into how I approach learning and building projects.

+I also enjoy cooking, especially experimenting with different styles and combinations.
+It’s a different kind of problem-solving, but it feels pretty similar to working with systems—figuring out how different pieces come together.

-* **Core Focus:** Defensive Security, Network Traffic Analysis, Linux SysAdmin.
+* **Current Focus:** Defensive Security, Network Traffic Analysis, Linux SysAdmin.
-* **Timeline:** Expected Graduation: June 2027 (Accelerated Path).
+* **Timeline:** Expected Graduation: June 2027
-* **Current Goal:** Securing a Summer 2026 Cybersecurity Internship.
+* **Current Goal:** Securing a Cybersecurity Internship.

 ---

 ## Cybersecurity Projects & Labs
 I prioritize hands-on application and "learning by doing."
 Key highlights include:

-### 1. Ubuntu VM Hardening & Server Security
+### Ubuntu VM Hardening & Server Security
 * **Objective:** Deploy and secure a production-ready Nginx web server.
 * **Implementation:** Configured strict **UFW/firewall rules**, implemented SSH key-based authentication, and disabled insecure protocols.
 * **Outcome:** A reproducible, hardened environment documented for secure deployment.

-### 2. Network Analysis & Traffic Monitoring
+### Network Analysis & Traffic Monitoring
 * **Objective:** Identify anomalous patterns and potential vulnerabilities in network traffic.
 * **Implementation:** Used **Wireshark** to capture and dissect packets, analyzing handshakes, headers, and payload data.
 * **Outcome:** Developed a structured methodology for identifying unauthorized access attempts.

-### 3. SANS 560 Self-Study & Enterprise Labs
-* **Objective:** Master enterprise-level penetration testing methodologies.
-* **Implementation:** Completed labs focused on network scanning, exploitation, and post-exploitation using industry-standard frameworks.

 ---